richelbilderbeek/molimm_employee_engagement_plan/README.md

    not be shared by the employees
  * The employees may feel engaged with the group, but not with the university
- * Employee engagement may be irrelevant

 ## Opportunities

-### Scenario 1: scientific literature

- * Employee engagement may be the latest management fad [1], and there is no academic agreement on what is exactly [2], therefore no idea what the costs/benefits are
- * Note there are some studies that do claim some benefits, but some are disputed
- * Say so, to stop others from wasting their time as well

-### Scenario 2: hop on the bandwagon

  * Measure the employee engagement, separated by level, i.e. MOLIMM and RuG.
  * Prove that MOLIMM does an awesome job, by doing an anonymous survey,